 1.13.
 Recommendations relating to the management of modifications at nuclear power plants are provided in Section 2.
 Section 3 identifies the roles and responsibilities of the operating organization associated with the modification programme, and the relation to contractors and other external organizations.
 Sections 4 and 5 provide recommendations on modifications and their assessment in respect of safety aspects.
 Section 6 provides recommendations on temporary modifications.
 Recommendations on the implementation of modifications are provided in Sections 7 and 8.
-Sections 9 and 10 provide recommendations on the training of personnel and the management of documentation relating to modifications.
+Sections 9 and 10 provide recommendations.
 Appendix I presents a proposed categorization of modifications based on their importance to safety.
 Appendix II presents an example of the steps to be followed when developing the overall modification programme.